Hybrid-chimes: A model for radiative cooling and the abundances of ions and molecules in simulations of galaxy formation: Acknowledgements

 \section{Acknowledgements}

+We thank the anonymous referee for a swift and constructive referee report.
 The development for this work has greatly benefited from discussions with the \textsc{colibre} team.
 The analysis presented in Appendix~\ref{sec:app:highz} was inspired by discussions with Azadeh Fattahi and Shaun Brown, who also provided the cross section files that correspond to the Lyman Werner radiation from \citet{Incatasciato2023}.
 This research was funded in part by the Austrian Science Fund (FWF) grant number V~982-N. This paper made use of the following python packages: astropy \citep{astropy2022}, numpy \citep{numpy}, scipy \citep{scipy}, matplotlib \citep{matplotlib}, unyt \citep{unyt} and swiftsimio \citep{Borrow2020, Borrow2021}.
 This work used the DiRAC@Durham facility managed by the Institute for Computational Cosmology on behalf of the STFC DiRAC HPC Facility (www.dirac.ac.uk).
 The equipment was funded by BEIS capital funding via STFC capital grants ST/K00042X/1, ST/P002293/1, ST/R002371/1 and ST/S002502/1, Durham University and STFC operations grant ST/R000832/1.
 DiRAC is part of the National e-Infrastructure.
 The computational results presented have been achieved in part using the Vienna Scientific Cluster (VSC).
 JT acknowledges support of a STFC Early Stage Research and Development grant (ST/X004651/1).
 This project has received funding from the Netherlands Organization for Scientific Research (NWO) through research programme Athena 184.034.002.